ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 Full references:

   - Jiang J, Chen Y, Shi J, Song C, Zhang J, Wang K. Population attributable burden of Helicobacter pylori-related gastric cancer, coronary heart disease, and ischemic stroke in China.
 Eur J Clin Microbiol Infect Dis 2017; 36: 199–212.
-  - Hooi JKY, Lai WY, Ng WK, et al. Global Prevalence of Helicobacter pylori Infection: Systematic Review and Meta-Analysis.
-Gastroenterology 2017; 153: 420–9.
+  - Chen W, Xia C, Zheng R, et al. Disparities by province, age, and sex in site-specific cancer burden attributable to 23 potentially modifiable risk factors in China: a comparative risk assessment.
+Lancet Glob Health 2019; 7: e257–69.
   - Wang Y-K, Kuo F-C, Liu C-J, et al. Diagnosis of Helicobacter pylori infection: Current options and developments.
 World J Gastroenterol WJG 2015; 21: 11221–35.

 Validation and verification

   - Make sure we have true HP+/- stratification
-  - Validate that the external parameter of HP true prevalence should equal to ~ 0.564 for all age bands
+  - Validate that the external parameter of HP true prevalence should equal to ~  for all age bands
   - Validate the relative risk should equal to ~ 1.89 by calculating [cases of PC cancers among true HP+] / [cases of PC cancers among true HP-]

 Assumptions and limitations

   - We use an adjusted relative risk and this may bias the estimation of our PAF when using the proportion of total population exposed to HP in the PAF equation.
   - The prevalence of HP could be different in different regions, or rural/urban areas.
-We are applying the prevalence of HP from a meta-analysis of 22 studies to our blended population.
+We are applying the prevalence of HP from a meta-analysis of studies from 12 provinces to our blended population.

 .. _5.3.3:
 5.3.3 Prevalence of atrophy stratified by H. pylori status